 - Taxes: He has derided business tax cuts and opposed the GOP tax overhaul of 2017.
 O’Rourke voted in favor of an oil tax in 2016 that would have taxed $10 on every barrel of crude oil.

-- Gun control: O'Rourke has called for universal background checks and limits on the sale of AR-15s.
-He opposes requiring states to recognize concealed carry permits granted in other states.
+- Gun control: Called for universal background checks and limits on sale of AR-15s.
+Opposes requiring states to recognize concealed carry permits granted in other states.

-- Immigration: O'Rourke has been a vocal critic of Trump's border wall with Mexico and said the U.S. should not criminalize who request asylum between ports of entry.
+- Immigration: Vocal critic of Trump's border wall with Mexico.
+Said U.S. should not criminalize migrants who request asylum between ports of entry.

-- Supreme Court reform: Said on March 14 that "an idea we should explore" is to have 5 justices selected by Democrats and 5 by Republicans — those 10 would then select five more per side for a total of 20.
-He also offered the idea of term limits for Supreme Court justices.
+- Supreme Court reform: Said "an idea we should explore" is to have 5 justices selected by Democrats and 5 by Republicans.
+They would then select 5 more for a total of 20.
+Also offered the idea of term limits.

-- Minimum wage: O'Rourke supports increasing the minimum wage to $15 per hour.
+- Minimum wage: Supports increasing minimum wage to $15 per hour.

-- Marijuana: He is in favor of decriminalization and expunging criminal records of cannabis-related offenses.
+- Marijuana: Favors decriminalization and expunging criminal records for cannabis-related offenses.